The mitzvah to write a Torah scroll: Women in the mitzvah

-There is a disagreement whether women are also included in this a mitzvah.
+There is a disagreement whether women are also included in this mitzvah.

 In the Sefer ha-Chinuch, it is written that the obligation to write a Torah scroll is only for men, because they are obligated by the Talmud Torah mitzvah.
 However, The Shaagas Aryeh wrote that women are also obligated to write a Torah scroll, even though they are exempt from Talmud Torah as they are still obligated to study the practical laws and foundations of faith and morality.
 This is also the reason why they bless the Birkot HaTorah.
 In addition, in Shaagas Aryeh's opinion, the mitzvah does not depend on the Talmud Torah mitzvah at all, rather a mitzvah in itself that is directed towards all Jews, including women.

 Most of the latter Poskim rule that in principle women are exempt from the mitzvah of writing a Torah scroll, but if they wish to participate in financing a Torah scroll, a blessing will come upon them.
 In regarding the second part of the mitzvah which is the obligation to buy books for the purpose of Torah study, Rabbi Eliezer Melamed in the Peninei Halakha stated that women are obligated and that every woman is commanded to have basic books in halakha, the Bible, faith and morals.